Write us

 Main Festivities of Cusco

-The region's yearly calendar includes celebrations that join Catholic rituals with Andean customs.
-These dates mark the social rhythm of the city and allow visitors to directly see the cultural, food, and art habits of local people throughout the year.
-Below, we will tell you about each of the main Festivities of Cusco:
+The region's yearly calendar includes celebrations that blend Catholic rituals with Andean traditions.
+These dates mark the city's social rhythm and allow visitors to experience the local people's cultural, culinary, and artistic traditions throughout the year.
+Below, we will tell you about each of Cusco's main festivities.

-Festivity of San Sebastián (January): The first big festival of the year
+San Sebastián Festival (January): The first major festival of the year:

-This patron saint festival takes place every January 20 in the San Sebastián district, south of the historic center of Cusco.
-The main activities are a central mass and the later procession of the saint's image, which is guarded by various traditional dance groups and music bands.
+The Patron Saint Festival takes place every January 20 in the San Sebastián district, which is located south of Cusco's historic center.
+The main activities are a central mass and a procession later in the day, during which the saint's image is carried through the streets by various traditional dance groups and music bands.

-The organization of the event is the responsibility of the "steward" or butler, a local citizen who takes the financial and logistical responsibility for the festival.
-During this date, the district streets change to receive the faithful, and food stands are set up to sell typical regional dishes, such as the "cold spicy meal", marking the formal start of the traditional festival cycle in the city.
+The steward, or butler, is a local citizen who is responsible for organizing the event and taking on the financial and logistical responsibilities of the festival.
+On this day, the district streets are transformed to welcome the faithful, and food stands are set up to sell traditional regional dishes, such as the "cold spicy meal".
+This marks the official beginning of the city's traditional festival cycle.

 Holidays in Cusco

-Carnivals (February or March): The water fight and the "gift trees"
+Carnivals (February or March): Water fights and "gift trees."

-This festival is known for playing with water, foam, and colored powders in the streets of the city and nearby provinces.
-The main activity is the "gift tree" or "tree cutting", which consists of planting a tree decorated with gifts, plastics, and clothes.
-The participants dance around the tree and take turns cutting it with an axe until it falls, at which point those present pick up the objects.
-During this season, eating the "boiled meal" or stew is the main food custom, a dish made of boiled meat, potatoes, sweet potatoes, cassava, cabbage leaves and chickpeas.
+This festival is known for its water, foam, and colored powder fights in the streets of the city and nearby provinces.
+The main activity is the "gift tree," also known as "tree cutting," which involves planting a tree adorned with gifts, plastic items, and clothing.
+Participants dance around the tree and take turns cutting it down with an axe.
+Once the tree falls, those present pick up the items.
+During this season, the main food custom is eating the "boiled meal," a stew made of boiled meat, potatoes, sweet potatoes, cassava, cabbage leaves, and chickpeas.

 Holidays to Cusco